wavefrontHQ/docs/pages/doc/ui_examine_data_v2.md

 * [**Dashboard Variables**](dashboards_variables_v2.html) are preset by a user with Dashboard permissions.
 All users can then make selections, for example, select a value from predefined list of strings or an automatically generated list of sources.
 * **Global Filters** allow any Wavefront user to filter by key value pair.
 For example, you could specify `source="db-2"` or `env="production"`.

-If you select a variable and a global filter, Wavefront uses AND to fine results that satisfy both conditions.
+If you select both a variable and a global filter, Wavefront uses AND to find results that satisfy both conditions.
 For example, `source="db-2" AND source="db-1"` results in No Data, but other combinations might get the results you're after.

 ### Filter with Dashboard Variables